Rebecca George, Winemaker & Owner

 I grew up in eastern California’s Mojave Desert and spent much of my adolescence exploring petroglyph-lined canyons and trekking through wildflower-dense landscapes.
-Though there wasn’t a strong agricultural presence in the high desert, these adventures instilled in me a lifelong appreciation for both the outdoors and the biological sciences.
-In short, my time in the Mojave helped to shape who I am today and the things I enjoy most.
+Though there wasn’t an agricultural presence in the high desert, these adventures instilled in me a lifelong appreciation for both the outdoors and the biological sciences.
+My time in the Mojave helped shape who I am today and the things I enjoy most.

-I attended UC Davis with the intention of following the Bio Science route, but an intro to winemaking course taken during my freshman year changed my path entirely.
-Just to be sure, I took time off from school to get my hands dirty as a cellar intern, working harvest in Napa Valley.
+I attended UC Davis with the intention of following the Bio Science route, but an intro to winemaking course taken during my freshman year peaked my interest.
+I decided to explore that interest, and took a quarter off of university to get my hands dirty as a cellar intern, working harvest in Napa Valley.
 I loved everything about that first harvest experience - the frenetic pace, learning that I could operate large pieces of equipment, getting to know the smell of fermentation, and being part of a fun winemaking team - I was hooked!
-At that point, I decided to pursue a B.S. in Viticulture & Enology.
+At that point, I decided to pursue a degree in Viticulture & Enology.

-I spent a full year pursuing winemaking training at The University of Adelaide in Australia.
-I also travelled to France and had the opportunity to taste some amazing wines, including a barrel sampling at DRC with Aubert (at the time, I wasn’t aware that this was a once-in-a-lifetime experience).
-I felt immersed, I felt compelled, I felt driven to return to Burgundy.
+I spent a full year studying winemaking abroad at The University of Adelaide in Australia.
+I also travelled to France and had the opportunity to taste some amazing wines, including a barrel sampling at DRC with Aubert de Villaine (at the time, I wasn’t aware that this was a once-in-a-lifetime experience).
+I felt drawn to return to Burgundy.
 I studied the French language and applied for a fellowship offered by the Confrérie des Chevaliers du Tastevin, and I won.
-Directly following graduation, I spent a harvest at Domaine Méo-Camuzet in Vosne-Romanée where I learned about the beauty of traditional winemaking…and incredible, classically-trained Pinot Noir.
+Directly after graduation, I spent a harvest at Domaine Méo-Camuzet in Vosne-Romanée where I learned about the simplcity and beauty of traditional winemaking…and incredible, classically-trained Pinot Noir.

 Once back home in California, I continued my winemaking education at highly-regarded properties including Marcassin Vineyard and Williams Selyem.
-I dabbled in the sparkling wine world, acting as assistant winemaker at Schramsberg for three years, prior to joining the team at Kelly Fleming Winery in 2011.
+I dabbled in the sparkling wine world, acting as assistant winemaker at Schramsberg for three years, prior to joining Kelly Fleming Winery in 2011.
 At the end of 2013, I became Kelly’s full-time winemaker.
-Though I have an immense love for working with Cabernet grapes, my deep-rooted adoration for the more feminine Pinot Noir fruit spurred me to create my own project, Mojave Wines.
-I’m thankful that my path led me here, and wherever this adventure takes me next!
+Though I have an immense love for working with Cabernet grapes, my deep-rooted adoration for the more feminine Pinot Noir spurred me to create my own project, Mojave Wines.